ishaandey/node/project-1/youtube/README.md

 # Youtube Trending Videos

 ## About
 Youtube maintains a daily list of top trending videos.
-This datafile contains 6 months of data from January through June 2018.
+This csv file contains 6 months of data from January through June 2018.

 ## Documentation
 Variable        | Description